Interview and pics by Marko Syrjala

-Really far, he was going to come with his private plane to my home to record the part, but then something happened with Iron Maiden…
+Really far, he would come with his private plane to my home to record the part, but then something happened with Iron Maiden…

 Bruce Dickinson in Finland at 2002

 Well, they had reunited already.
-I think they kind of accepted a new policy that he should not do projects.
-It’s a pity, he had just done this thing with some Dutch guy and after that he was about to do my project.
-We had even negotiated the fee and the timeframe, but then I got a call from his manager and obviously it didn’t work out.
-To tell you the truth, I’m not sorry about that because Jï¿½rn Lande is just… a monster.
+I think they accepted a new policy that he should not do projects.
+It’s a pity he had just done this thing with some Dutch guy, and after that, he was about to do my project.
+We had even negotiated the fee and the timeframe, but then I got a call from his manager, and obviously, it didn’t work out.
+I’m not sorry about that because Jï¿½rn Lande is just… a monster.

 Were you a fan of Bruce’s solo stuff or a Maiden fan?

-I was looking more for the right personality for the Inquisitor and Bruce Dickinson is an incredibly intelligent guy, he’s very very intelligent and he can do that really scary way of singing, so I was planning to use that for the character of the Inquisitor.
-When you choose well known people to do a certain role you more or less do typecasting because think of if I made Glenn Hughes Nostradamus and Joe Lynn Turner King Henry, it wouldn’t work, because Glenn has always been the person that would fit really well for the role of king and Joe has always been the person that would fit really well for Nostradamus, he’s always talking about this third power, incredible stuff going on, he’s really into the theory about reptilians, secret worlds, it’s nice to sit down and listen to him, he can talk for hours.
+I was looking more for the right personality for the Inquisitor, and Bruce Dickinson is an incredibly intelligent guy.
+He’s very intelligent, and he can do that really scary way of singing, so I was planning to use that for the character of the Inquisitor.
+When you choose well-known people to do a certain role, you more or less do typecast because think of if I made Glenn Hughes Nostradamus and Joe Lynn Turner King Henry, it wouldn’t work because Glenn has always been the person that would fit really well for the role of king and Joe has always been the person that would fit really well for Nostradamus, he’s always talking about this third power, incredible stuff going on, he’s really into the theory about reptilians, secret worlds, it’s nice to sit down and listen to him, he can talk for hours.
 He’s a conspiracy freak.
-We speak and speak and speak, I always speak for ten hours and then record for one hour with every singer, everyone speaks.
-What we did with Glenn Hughes was really cool, we sat down and I put on Made in Japan and narrated it, he commented on the whole concert for me from the beginning till the end "Now I’m doing this and look at that…", things that no one would even know, he’d say "I’m very very sick here, I had such a fucking hangover, that’s why I’m turning around…" and things like that, it was really cool watching this whole concert.
+We speak and speak and speak.
+I always speak for ten hours and then record for one hour with every singer; everyone speaks.
+What we did with Glenn Hughes was really cool.
+We sat down, and I put on Made in Japan and narrated it.
+He commented on the whole concert for me from the beginning till the end, “Now I’m doing this and look at that…”, things that no one would even know.
+He’d say, “I’m very, very sick here, I had such a fucking hangover, that’s why I’m turning around…” and things like that.
+It was really cool watching this whole concert.

 THE NEW PROJECT

-You had Jï¿½rn Lande [ex-Ark, ex-Masterplan] on Nostradamus and then again on the Brazen Abbot album "Guilty as Sin", was he too busy to be on the new one, "My Resurrection"?
+You had Jorn Lande [ex-Ark, ex-Masterplan] on Nostradamus and then again on the Brazen Abbot album “Guilty as Sin” was he too busy to be on the new one “My Resurrection”?

-I think he had contractual restrictions then because he was working with Masterplan and he’s manager was advising him not to spread around on too many projects.
+He had contractual restrictions then because he was working with Masterplan, and his manager was advising him not to spread around on too many projects.